 Made in U.S.A.

-We also have AP15 that contains conventional RS232 interface instead of Ethernet/Internet.
+We also have AP15 and AP70 that contains conventional RS232 interface instead of Ethernet/Internet.

 Home Page: www.microseveninc.com